-Consult your course doc on what to submit to your Oak Meadow teacher.
-Make sure everything is clearly labeled and organized.
-Link any scanned photos, illustrations, etc. to your course doc (this is the preferred method) or send copies to your teacher as an email attachment or through the postal mail.
+When submitting work to your teacher, make sure everything is clearly labeled and organized.
+Link any scanned photos, illustrations, etc. to your course doc (if you are using one) or send copies to your teacher as an email attachment.
 If you are unsure about how to submit any of your projects or assignments, please contact your teacher.